 6. Think about add-ons in advance

-7. Consider a co-borrower
+7. Consider a co-applicant

-A co-borrower is a useful option to think about when you have bad credit, especially as trucks are generally more expensive than cars.
-Adding a creditworthy co-applicant means you’re applying for a joint auto loan in which two sets of income can be taken into account by the lender.
+A co-applicant is a useful option to think about when you have bad credit, especially as trucks are generally more expensive than cars.
+Adding a creditworthy co-applicant means you’re applying for a joint auto loan for which two sets of income can be taken into account by the lender.
 That can increase your chances of approval and, if approved, may get you a larger loan amount and better rate.

 8. Get preapproved